-Mary Ward prayed constantly for the freedom to ‘refer all to God’, finding the joy of God’s presence in prayerful silence, in work, in the companionship of her friends, in her triumphs and sorrows.
-An early biography describes one of her faithful companions saying of Mary Ward thatthe name Jesus was her first and last word, the beginning and ending of all her prayers.
+Mary Ward was given the grace to experience the freedom to ‘refer all to God’, finding the joy of God’s presence in prayerful silence, in work, in the companionship of her friends, in her triumphs and sorrows.
+An early biography describes one of her faithful companions saying, of Mary Ward that the name Jesus was her first and last word, the beginning and ending of all her prayers.

 The following is a small collection of prayers and sayings of Mary Ward to guide reflection:

 Do not bury your talents, which God lent you to be spent in service.
 Lord, let that be possible to me by your grace which seems impossible to me by nature.
 I listened to God’s deep dream for me and felt a longing to respond.

 There is no such difference between men and women that women may not do great things.
 I hope in God it will be seen that women in time will do much.
 Women should and can provide something more than ordinary.

 On Friendship with God:

 God will assist and help you; it is no matter the who but the what.
 I had no other desire than to give myself over in all these difficulties and place myself with these uncertainties into the hands of God.
 Take me, take all that I am, and let me still see what I am without you.
 Your will be always done in me.